Delia Lyons founded Portobello Institute 40 years ago in 1981.

 I can’t recommend any of the lecturers enough.
 Any lecturer I’ve had to deal with has been spot on and really, really great.”

 Eoin Byrne completed his degree at Portobello and went on to work as a producer for RTE and Eir Sport.
 He has broken down games alongside the likes of Damien Duff, Eamon Dunphy, Joe Brolly and Neil Lennon.
-He looks back on Portobello as the instigator for his success.
+He looks back on Portobello as the instigator of his success.

 “It was great, you had people from all around the country that were doing it as well.
 It was just a motivating environment.
 Don’t get me wrong, sometimes lectures are hard no matter what you’re doing.